 The ongoing violence between Israel and Hamas has brought up discussions about media bias.
 Many argue that there is a bias by American media outlets to portray Israelis as more valuable than Palestinians.
 Others have said there is a racist overtone towards how Hamas and the Palestinians are portrayed in the media.
 So what is the role of black journalists in reporting this crisis in a fair and accurate manner?
 Many journalists of color have historically gone out of their way to report about issues affecting marginalized communities because those issues affect them too.

 However, the Palestine Question has become a third rail issue that no American journalist of any color wants to broach.
-The problem is that if you say anything negative about Israel’s policy towards Palestinians, you are immediately labeled an anti-Semite.
+The problem is that if you say anything even remotely negative about Israel’s policy towards Palestinians, you are immediately labeled an anti-Semite.
 This is why they is such an imbalance in coverage.

 This issue was examined in a workshop I attended at the National Association of Black Journalists (NABJ) convention last Saturday.
 Dr. Akbar Muhammad of the Nation of Islam said that more African-Americans should speak out about the current aggression against the Palestinians, as well as the role of Islam in the African Diaspora.